amplication/docs/docs/plugins/developing-a-plugin.md

 7. You can remove and change things based on what you need.
 For example, if you don't need static files in your plugin, you can delete that folder.

 :::note
-If your plugin was published on npm under your organization, your plugin full name would be:
+If your plugin was published on npm under your organization, your plugin's full name would be:

 `
 @{your-organization-name}/plugin-{your-plugin-name}